Find Trade Colleges

 Personal Care and Service Workers who work in Wyoming, Montana, or Oklahoma, make the highest salaries.

-How much do Personal Care and Service Workers make in different U.S. states?
+Below is a list of the median annual salaries for Personal Care and Service Workers in different U.S. states.

 State Annual Mean Salary